BEIJING (AP) " China trade showed unexpected strength in August in a positive sign for global economic growth.

-August exports totaled $190.6 billion while imports were $138.5 billion.
+Exports totaled $190.6 billion in August while imports were $138.5 billion.
 The global trade surplus was $52 billion.

 The trade surplus with the 28-nation European Union, China's biggest trading partner, was $13.6 billion.
 The gap with the United States was $25.2 billion.